-Below you can find information on some of the support services provided including:
+On this page you can find information about some of the support services we provide including:

 The Chaplaincy Service is available to all patients, their whānau/families and hospital staff.
 Chaplains respect each person's beliefs, culture and privacy.
 The service is there in times of illness, distress, crisis and sorrow and also in the joy and relief from pain and hope for the future.